 You may think you know what your company needs, but it’s easy to miss the mark when you’re busy focusing on other aspects of the business.
 Pull in a marketing professional to gain more insight on marketing talent and demands.
 You may be surprised by the assessment you receive from the marketing advisor.

 A big reason startups fail to attract the CMOs they need is because of poor CMO job descriptions.
 Before posting anything, review the document to make sure expectations are set and realistic.
 Don’t be too broad with your description either.
 If you have specific areas of marketing that need attention, cater the job description to fill that role.
-This will help you narrow your CMO search and it’ll also make it easier for recruiters to find you the right person for the job.
+This will help you narrow your CMO search and it’ll also make it easier for executive recruiters to find you the right person for the job.

 A chief marketing officer (CMO) is the person responsible for managing the marketing side of your company.
 This c-suite position ensures your company mission and vision is being accurately conveyed to the public.
 They also keep the marketing strategy on track so your business continues to reach a larger audience.
 A successful CMO will ultimately have a big impact on your company’s revenue and overall profits.